tonethar/IGME-430-Shared/notes/HW-node-simple-web-api.md

 ```

-5) Now check the headers on our web service again:
+5) Now check the headers on our web service again - you should be able to see the `Access-Control-Allow-Origin: *` header in the debugger (be sure to test both the `stale-joke` and the `random-joke` endpoints):

 <hr>